UX-and-I/storybook-design-token/README.md

 - All modern browsers
 - Internet Explorer 11

-## Migration from v0.x.x
+## Migration from v0.x.x and v1.x.x

 - Please check the [Get started](#get-started) section for the updated addon configuration.
-- v1.x.x no longer supports the recognition of hard coded token values.
-In my experience the usefulness was pretty limited by the amount of false positive results.
-Feel free to open an issue if you want that feature back in v1.
+- The `files` property required in earlier versions has been removed.
+Please delete it from your `.storybook/preview.js`.
+You are no longer required to load the token files inside `.storybook/preview.js`.